-With hydrochloric acid as liquefaction catalyst, the residue rate increased as the amount of catalyst is decreasing.
-However, due to hydrochloric acid being highly volatile and the liquefaction test carried out under atmospheric pressure, hydrochloric acid was at high temperature under the action of hydrogen chloride gas in the form of evaporation [16].
-The product residue rate of 40% is relatively higher than that for phosphoric acid and sulfuric acid.
-When using phosphoric acid as catalyst, the results showed that under the same temperature conditions, the use of phosphoric acidic catalyst in the liquefaction of wood has the significant effect of residue increase as the amount of catalyst decreases.
-However, when the catalyst dosage is greater than 7%, then the extent of catalytic effect declines.
+Liquefaction catalyst with hydrochloric acid, the residue rate had increased with the amount of catalyst is decreasing.
+However, due to hydrochloric acid is highly volatile and the liquefaction test was carried out under atmospheric pressure, hydrochloric acid at high temperature under the action of hydrogen chloride gas in the form of evaporation [16].
+The product residue rate of 40% is relatively higher than phosphoric acid and sulfuric acid.
+When using phosphoric acid as catalyst, the results showed that at the same temperature conditions, the use of phosphoric acidic catalyst on the liquefaction of wood there was significant effects of residue increased with the increase in the amount of catalyst decreases.
+However, when the catalyst dosage is greater than 7%, then the extent of catalytic has declined.